exercism/generic-test-runner/TRACK_README.md

 - Tip: look for `TODO:` comments to point you towards code that need updating
 - Tip: look for `OPTIONAL:` comments to point you towards code that _could_ be useful
-- Tip: if it proves impossible for the Docker image to work on a read-only filesystem, feel free to remove the `--read-only` flag from the `bin/run-in-docker.sh` and `bin/run-tests-in-docker.sh` files.
+- Tip: if it proves impossible for the Docker image to work on a read-only filesystem, remove the `--read-only` flag from the `bin/run-in-docker.sh` and `bin/run-tests-in-docker.sh` files.
-  At the moment, we don't yet enforce a read-only file system in the future, but we might in the future!
+  We don't yet enforce a read-only file system in production, but we might in the future!

 ## Run the test runner

-To run the tests of an arbitrary exercise, do the following:
+To run the tests of a single solution, do the following:

 1. Open a terminal in the project's root
 2. Run `./bin/run.sh <exercise-slug> <solution-dir> <output-dir>`

 Once the test runner has finished, its results will be written to `<output-dir>/results.json`.

-## Run the test runner on an exercise using Docker
+## Run the test runner on a solution using Docker

 _This script is provided for testing purposes, as it mimics how test runners run in Exercism's production environment._

-To run the tests of an arbitrary exercise using the Docker image, do the following:
+To run the tests of a single solution using the Docker image, do the following:

 1. Open a terminal in the project's root
 2. Run `./bin/run-in-docker.sh <exercise-slug> <solution-dir> <output-dir>`